Cereba - AI Powered Onboarding Setup

 2. Express Setup

-This 45-second version scraped content from a website to auto-generate an AI profile.
-It was fast, but users dropped off at the paywall, unsure of the value they had just created.
+A 45-second version that scraped website content to auto-generate an AI profile.
+While it significantly reduced setup time, many users dropped off at the paywall, uncertain about the value it produced or how it reflected their brand.

 3. Guided Flow (Final Direction)